 Types of car insurance that can cover ambulance rides include:

 - Personal Injury Protection: If you live in a no-fault state, your personal injury protection (PIP) coverage will pay for your medical bills—including ambulance costs—regardless of who caused the accident.

 - Medical Payments: Medical Payments is an optional coverage that will cover ambulance rides, just like personal injury protection.
 It is offered in states where PIP is not required or as a supplement to mandatory PIP coverage.

 - The Other Driver's Liability Coverage for Bodily Injury: If the other driver was deemed to be at fault in the accident, their bodily injury liability coverage will pay for your ambulance ride and other medical expenses.

 - Uninsured/Underinsured Motorist Coverage for Bodily Injury: If the other driver was at fault and doesn't have liability coverage, uninsured motorist coverage will pay for the costs of your ambulance.
 Likewise, underinsured motorist coverage goes into effect if the at-fault driver's coverage limit isn't high enough to pay all of your medical bills.
 Uninsured and underinsured motorist coverages are optional in some states, but required in others.

-The different types of coverage often overlap with one another.
-For example, imagine you have $10,000 in PIP coverage and $100,000 in coverage for uninsured motorist bodily injury (UMBI) coverage. if you're in a serious accident with an uninsured driver and get a $15,000 medical bill, you can use $10,000 of PIP, and the remainder will be paid by your UMBI.
-Contrast this with collision and comprehensive coverages: In a typical car accident, only one or the other will apply to you.
+If you're in a serious accident with an uninsured driver and get a $15,000 medical bill, you can use $10,000 of PIP, and the remainder will be paid by your UMBI.

 Health Insurance Can Cover Ambulance Expenses